Pharmacy benefit management: Business model

 In the United States, health insurance providers often hire an outside company to handle price negotiations, insurance claims, and distribution of prescription drugs.
-Providers which use such pharmacy benefit managers include commercial health plans, self-insured employer plans, Medicare Part D plans, the Federal Employees Health Benefits Program, and state government employee plans.
+Providers that use such pharmacy benefit managers include commercial health plans, self-insured employer plans, Medicare Part D plans, the Federal Employees Health Benefits Program, and state government employee plans.
 PBMs are designed to aggregate the collective buying power of enrollees through their client health plans, enabling plan sponsors and individuals to obtain lower prices for their prescription drugs.
 PBMs negotiate price discounts from retail pharmacies, rebates from pharmaceutical manufacturers, and mail-service pharmacies which home-deliver prescriptions without consulting face-to-face with a pharmacist.

 Pharmacy benefit management companies can make revenue in several ways.
 First, they collect administrative and service fees from the original insurance plan.
 They can also collect rebates from the manufacturer.
-Traditional PBMs do not disclose the negotiated net price of the prescription drugs, allowing them to resell drugs at a public list price (also known as a sticker price) which is higher than the net price they negotiate with the manufacturer.
+Traditional PBMs do not disclose the negotiated net price of the prescription drugs, allowing them to resell drugs at a public list price (also known as a sticker price), which is higher than the net price they negotiate with the manufacturer.
 This practice is known as "spread pricing".
-Savings are generally considered trade secrets.
-Pharmacies and insurance companies are often prohibited by the PBM from discussing costs and reimbursements.
+The industry argues that savings are trade secrets.
+Pharmacies and insurance companies are often prohibited by PBMs from discussing costs and reimbursements.
 This leads to lack of transparency.
+Therefore, states are often unaware of how much money they lose due to spread pricing, and the extent to which drug rebates are passed on to enrollees of Medicare plans.
+In response, states like Ohio, West Virginia, and Louisiana have taken action to regulate PBMs within their Medicaid programs.
+For instance, they have created new contracts that require all discounts and rebates to be reported to the states.
+In return, Medicaid pays PBMs a flat administrative fee.